techthevote/techthevote.github.io/index.md

     </div>
     <div class="gallery-text">
       <h2>Airbnb</h2>
-      Airbnb launched an elections focused page at
+      Airbnb launched and promoted a voter registration site at
       <a target="_blank" href="http://votingrightsact.airbnbaction.com/">http://votingrightsact.airbnbaction.com/</a>
-      and their CEO, Brian Chesky,
-      <a target="_blank" href="https://www.airbnb.com/press/news/honoring-the-voting-rights-act">authored a post</a>
-      about the importance of the Voting Rights Act.
+      to commemorate the day the <a target="_blank" href="https://www.airbnb.com/press/news/honoring-the-voting-rights-act">Voting Rights Act</a> was signed in 1965.
+They partnered with National Coalition on Black Civic Participation, Voto Latino and Democracy Works to provide specialized voter registration options, all powered by <a href="http://www.turbovote.org" target="_blank">http://www.turbovote.org</a>.
     </div>
   </div>